secretstartups/handbook/quality/engineering-productivity/gdk/index.html.md

 virtual machine.
 It's useful for developers contributing to the [GitLab project](https://gitlab.com/gitlab-org/gitlab), or anyone needing to test, experiment with, or validate GitLab functionality.

-This category is responsible for improving the usability and reliability of the the [GDK](https://gitlab.com/gitlab-org/gitlab-development-kit).
+This category is responsible for improving the usability and reliability of the [GDK](https://gitlab.com/gitlab-org/gitlab-development-kit).
 The GDK is essential for locally developing and testing changes.
 It is used by nearly all of the product development organization at GitLab as